With new work arrangements you may find yourself working remotely. Consider the following recommendations if you find yourself in this situation.

 If your work computer is a laptop or you have specific physical files you will need, bring them with you.

 If there are electronic files you will need, consider copying them and sending them to your email or placing them in online-accessible storage spaces such as Google Drive.

 If you have the drive space, you may wish to mirror your Google Drive files on your home computer using the Backup and Sync app.
 Note that this only works for personal Drives, not Shared (previously Team) Drives.

-It may be possible to access many of your regular files and applications remotely (Google Mail, Drive, Calendar, Bluejeans, Wolverine Access, etc.), provided your home internet connection and home computer can handle the load.
-If your work requires high-speed computing resources, and the closure is an extended one, it may be wise to see if you can upgrade your internet service for one month.
-If your home computer does not have enough processing power for your work, and your work computer is not mobile, you may want to consider taking a loan computer home with you.
+It may be possible to access many of your regular files and applications remotely (Google Mail, Drive, Calendar, Zoom, Wolverine Access, etc.), provided your home internet connection and home computer can handle the load.
+If your work requires high-speed computing resources, it may be wise to see if you can upgrade your internet service while you work remotely.
+If your home computer does not have enough processing power for your work, or your work computer is not mobile, you may want to consider taking a loan computer home with you.

-Ensure that you have the necessary applications on whatever computer you will be using.
+Ensure that you have the necessary applications on the computer you will be using.
 In any case, think about setting up U-M’s Virtual Private Network on your machine.
-Many U-M sites are not accessible from off campus unless you are running this VPN.
+You may find there are many U-M sites that are not accessible from off campus unless you are running the VPN.

 To preserve in/outbound telephone lines for critical university business, ITS recommends that individual faculty and staff do not forward their university telephone line to a home or cellular phone.
 Rather, ITS recommends that faculty and staff update their MCommunity profile to provide temporary home or cellular contact information.
 This will assist in keeping the University's phone system available for others.

 If you have been approved to work from home by your department, the building or campus shuts down or if you are a LSA employee you are eligible to loan out equipment and take your U-M issued computer equipment home.